 - Student Wellbeing:

-- Student Experience Initiative Grants: Student Experience Initiative Grants (managed by Student Life on behalf of the SSAF Consultative Committee) $40k
+- Student Experience Initiative Grants: Student Experience Initiative Grants (approved by a panel made up of student and staff members from the Consultative Committee) $40k

 - VUPA: Victoria University Postgraduate Association: $70k